Welcome to the Tasmanian Aviation Historical Society

 Tasmania has a rich aviation history, for example:

-- The first flight across Bass Strait occurred in 1919.
+- The first flight across Bass Strait occurred in 1919 by Tasmanian Arthur Long.

-- Harold Gatty, the navigator on the first flight around the world and founder of Fiji Airways was from Campbell Town.
+- Harold Gatty, the navigator on the first flight around the world and founder of Fiji Airways, was born in Campbell Town.

 The Tasmanian Aviation Historical Society (TAHS) is an incorporated society in Tasmania, whose objectives include: